fracz/gulp-help/readme.md

 - `aliases` - adds aliases to the default help task
 - `hideEmpty` - hide all tasks with no help message defined.
 Useful when including 3rd party tasks
 - `hideDepsMessage` - hide all task dependencies
+- `beforePrintCallback` - a function to run before the default help task runs
 - `afterPrintCallback` - a function to run after the default help task runs

 ## License